Dispersionless subradiant photon storage in one-dimensional emitter chains

-Note, that while this transformation is only exact when the system is translationally invariant, this wave packet is still centered around $k_s$ with a small width in Fourier space and hence is subradiant for all the situations we will consider below.
+Note that we have chosen such wave packet for illustration purposes.
+In general, if the wave packet is centered around $k_s$ with a small width in Fourier space, it will be subradiant and its time-evolution dispersionless.
+In the Supplemental Material \cite{SM}, the high-fidelity storage is demonstrated for a wave packet excited by a Gaussian laser beam.

-The time evolution from the initial state $\rho_0\equiv\rho(t=0)=\ketbra{\Psi_0}{\Psi_0}$ is obtained by solving the master equation (\ref{eq:meq}) on a finite one dimensional lattice with $N$ emitters in the single excitation regime \cite{Needham2019}.
-In order to evaluate the subradiant character of the storage, we calculate the survival probability of the photon to remain trapped in the lattice, defined as
+The time evolution of the initial state $\rho_0\equiv\rho(t=0)=\ketbra{\Psi_0}{\Psi_0}$ is obtained by solving the master equation (\ref{eq:meq}) on a finite one dimensional lattice with $N$ emitters in the single excitation regime \cite{Needham2019}.
+In order to evaluate the subradiant character of the storage, we calculate the survival probability of the photon, defined as